publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch97/m__us_usc_t7_s6804.md

             (A) __In general__

-                Information obtained from books, records, or reports under paragraph (1) or subsection (h)(6) of this section, or from reports required under [section 6805(b)(3) of this title][/us/usc/t7/s6805/b/3], shall be kept confidential by all officers and employees of the Department of Agriculture and by the staff and agents of the PromoFlor Council.
+                Information obtained from books, records, or reports under paragraph (1) or subsection (h)(6), or from reports required under [section 6805(b)(3) of this title][/us/usc/t7/s6805/b/3], shall be kept confidential by all officers and employees of the Department of Agriculture and by the staff and agents of the PromoFlor Council.

             (B) __Suits and hearings__